blog post 8 zoominar – zoomin with creatives networking event 2

 One question that particularly caught my attention was whether AI would replace artists.
 Kyle Spraker, one of the speakers, addressed this by emphasizing that AI won’t replace artists but rather alleviate their workload.
 He highlighted that while AI can assist in generating content, it lacks the human connection necessary to truly resonate with audiences.
 This insight underscored the irreplaceable role of human creativity and emotion in advertising, reassuring that AI is a tool to augment rather than supplant artistic talent.

-Getting an interview with Brooklyn College was pretty big for me, and I gotta say, it went pretty well.
-Waking up early in the morning, I knew I had to mentally prep myself because, let’s face it, I tend to get super nervous during interviews.
-But hey, this was my shot at landing my first-ever internship in my field, so I was determined to nail it.
+Securing an interview with Brooklyn College was a big deal for me, and I gotta say, it went pretty well.
+Getting up early that morning, I knew I had to prep mentally because, let’s face it, I tend to get super nervous during interviews.
+I applied for the role of Accessibility Specialist Intern, focusing on graphic design.
+The interviewer, Isana Leschinskaya, who’s the assessment manager and associate director for Educational Research and Assessment, was really nice and gave me a lot of info about the internship, answering a bunch of my questions.
+At first, I thought I’d have multiple interviews or even an in-person one, but luckily, it was just a Zoom call with one person.
+But hey, this was my chance to land my first-ever internship in my field, so I was determined to nail it.

-Luckily, I had my aunt to lean on for some guidance.
+Thankfully, I had my aunt to turn to for guidance.
 She helped me come up with good answers to potential interview questions, which was a huge relief.
 With her support, I felt more ready to tackle whatever came my way.

 Looking back, I’m thankful for the help I got.
 It not only made me feel more confident during the interview but also taught me a lot about handling these kinds of situations.
 Whether I get the internship or not, I’m walking away from this feeling proud of myself and ready to take on whatever’s next.